Skip to main content

 Hook: stop/auto-remember-continuity (fire-and-forget)

 At session end, this hook reviews the session's key decisions and ensures they are stored for the next session.
-It acts as a safety net -- if capture-user-intent missed a decision during the session, this hook catches it during the cleanup pass.
+It acts as a safety net, catching any decisions that were not captured during the session's normal flow.

 Profile Injector